Schools are required to publish certain information and website links pertaining to the school, which are set out below.

 Headteacher: Jane Gardener

 Secretary: Trish Birrell

-Address: Sandringham and West Newton Primary School, School Road, West Newton, Norfolk, PE31 6AX
+Address: Sandringham and West Newton Primary Academy, School Road, West Newton, Norfolk, PE31 6AX

 Telephone Number: 01485 540506

 Ofsted are the statutory organisation that inspect schools.
-The latest inspection, in Feb 2014, judged our school to be good.
+The latest inspection, in January 2023, judged our school to be good with outstanding for Personal Development .
 You can view the report on the Ofsted website.The key points are as follows:

 - Children get off to a good start in Reception because the excellent ratio of staff to children gives them good individual attention.

 - Pupils make good progress through the school from their starting points.

 - Teaching is now consistently good and pupils have a thirst for learning.
 They come each day keen and eager to learn.